dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 DFX_VERSION=0.14.1 sh -ci "$(curl -fsSL https://sdk.dfinity.org/install.sh)"
 ```

-4. **Add DFX to your path**: Add DFX to your PATH: Now that DFX is installed, we need to add it to our system's PATH.
+4. **Add DFX to your path**: Now that DFX is installed, we need to add it to our system's PATH.
 This allows us to execute DFX commands from any location within the terminal.
 Run this command to add DFX to your PATH:
 ```bash
 echo 'export PATH="$PATH:$HOME/bin"' >> "$HOME/.bashrc"
 ```

-5. **Reload your terminal (if using GitHub Codespaces)**: Reload your terminal (if using GitHub Codespaces): If you're using GitHub Codespaces for this tutorial, you'll need to reload your terminal to ensure all changes are properly applied.
+5. **Reload your terminal (if using GitHub Codespaces)**: If you're using GitHub Codespaces for this tutorial, you'll need to reload your terminal to ensure all changes are properly applied.
 You can do this by clicking on the "Reload" button located in the top-right corner of your terminal.

 ### 1.3 Understanding the Boilerplate Code
 The boilerplate code we've prepared serves as a basic Azle project.
 It is designed to help you get started quickly by providing the necessary configuration files and dependencies.
 This code also includes a simple canister that serves as a reference for constructing your own canisters.
 Let's explore its key components: